10 Of The Top Winemakers In Eger

 A few things to keep in mind

 • Try booking a tasting as far in advance as possible.
-Note that not all wineries offer a tasting, or not year-round.
+Not all wineries offer a tasting, or not year-round (contact infos below).

 • If you’re at least somewhat knowledgeable about wines and curious to learn more, convey in your email that you’d love the head winemaker to lead the tasting (with family wineries this is often the default case).